 期权时间价值日内模式与日内定价效率 (Intraday Pattern of Option Time Value and Pricing Efficiency)

-What Are We Learning From Fama-MacBeth, Fixed-Effects, and OLS Regressions? - I discern the differences of estiamtes in Fama-MacBeth, Fixed Effects, and OLS regressions by math derivations and simulations with carefully designed data generating process.
+What Do We Learn From Fama-MacBeth, Fixed Effects, and OLS Regressions? - I discern the differences of estiamtes in Fama-MacBeth, Fixed Effects, and OLS regressions by math derivations and simulations with carefully designed data generating process.
 The findings dispell the misconceptions that Fama-MacBeth regressions can be replicated by fixed effects model with clustering errors.
 Fama-MacBeth regressions is an average of the estimates of a number of cross-sectional regressions and captures the cross-sectional variables.
 I give an example that Fama-MacBeth, Fixed-effects, and OLS regressions give three different results, and find that changing the order of adding individual fixed effects and time fixed effects can alter the sign of the estimates of fixed-effects models.

 What Drives Perpeutals Funding Rates?
 I study the drivers of crypto perps funding rate, examine candicates from market microstructure measures from crypto markets, and external factors including dollar index, AAA, BAA, T-bill interst rate, exchange rate, LIBOR and more.

-Perpetual Contracts, Funding Rates, Currency, and Bond Markets I investigate the association between crypto perp funding rates and the foreign exchanges and bond markets.
+Perpetual Funding Rates, Currency Markets, and Bond Markets - I investigate the association between crypto perp funding rates and the foreign exchanges and bond markets.

 Prediction Markets On Chain - Study exploring the implementation and efficiency of blockchain-based prediction markets compared to traditional prediction market mechanisms.
 The focus is at the markets regarding whether Bitcoin or other main cryptocurrencies will hit a price threshold.
 Leveraging the feature of prediction market with a clear ending date, I can examine the effectiveness of various asset pricing and market microstructure indicators.